duttm/Toolkit-for-automated-construction-and-analysis-of-dendronized-vesicles/README.md

 ## Acknowledgements

-The developers gratefully acknowledge financial support from the National Science Foundation CAREER award DMR-1654325.
+The developers gratefully acknowledge financial support from the National Science Foundation (NSF) CAREER award DMR-1654325 and NSF OAC-1835449.

 Thank you for using our toolkit!